-Lyle Lovet guitar string cross made from Lyle’s used guitar strings.
-Cross was designed by 2x breast cancer survivor Elisa Guida.
+Lyle Lovet guitar string cross made from Lyle’s used/played gold colored guitar string.
+Cross is designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Cross is app.
 2 1/4″ L x 1 1/8″ W. Comes with a 16, 18, 20, 22 or 24 inch finished leather chord with lobster clasp.
-This piece is made to order and takes approximately 6-8 weeks to complete.
-These are hand-made and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are handmade and may vary slightly.

 Artist Release Form: